jtgry/hartwell/content/_index.md

 - template: block-cta
   heading: Drum Lessons
   image: "/uploads/DSC_3551-1.jpg"
-  content: As a professional musician, touring artist and having a love of creating music for over 20 years, I have always felt there was a need for guiding other drummers to help cultivate their musicianship and shape their abilities.
+  content: As a professional musician, touring artist and having a love of creating
+    music for over 20 years, I have always felt there was a need for guiding other drummers to help cultivate their musicianship and shape their abilities.
-  button_url: '/lessons'
+  button_url: "/lessons"
-  button_text: 'Learn More'
+  button_text: Learn More

 ---